Sunday. Madrid. Mid August.

 Finally, I make it to the park before the heat strikes me down.

-On the benches and under the trees, Latin caretakers push withered ancients in wheelchairs.
+On the benches and under the trees, a few Latin caretakers push withered ancients in wheelchairs.
 Too old to travel.

 Filipina housekeepers sit on benches dangling their flip flops off crossed legs, enjoying their day off.